 As a global bank, Deutsche Bank is often the subject of news reports.
 Deutsche Bank conducts its media dialogue through official teams.
 However, members of the media sometimes approach Deutsche Bank staff outside of these channels and Deutsche Bank-internal information, including confidential matters, have been subject to external news media coverage, which may result in publication of confidential information.
 Leaks to the media can have severe consequences for Deutsche Bank, particularly when they involve inaccurate statements, rumors, speculation or unsanctioned opinions.
 This can result in financial consequences such as the loss of confidence or business with clients and may impact Deutsche Bank's share price or capital instruments by undermining investor confidence.
-Then Deutsche Bank's ability to protect itself against these risks is limited.
+The Deutsche Bank's ability to protect itself against these risks is limited.

-Equivalence arrangements with CCPs: The inability to have equivalence arrangements with Central Clearing Counterparties ("CCPs") in countries outside the European Union may have adverse effects on Deutsche Bank's business, results of operations or financial targets; along with the size of Deutsche Bank's clearing operations and risks if these operations fail to function properly.
+Equivalence arrangements with CCPs: The inability to have equivalence arrangements with Central Clearing Counterparties ("CCPs") in countries outside the European Union may have adverse effects on Deutsche Bank's business, results of operations or financial targets; or more generally, Deutsche Bank's large clearing and settlement business poses risks if it fails to operate properly for even short periods.

 For Indian CCPs, BaFin published a statement in February 2023 allowing German credit institutions, including Deutsche Bank, the possibility to remain members of the six India CCPs until 31 October 2024.
-This allows Deutsche Bank to make changes needed to allow clients to continue to be served by the six India CCPs.
-If Deutsche Bank no longer has equivalence arrangements with India after 31 October 2024, this would have an adverse impact on Deutsche Bank's business results and could impact its financial targets.
+BaFin, as well as the French Autorité des Marchés Financiers ("AMF") and the Autorité de contrôle prudentiel et de résolution ("ACPR") granted indefinite extension of this deadline, allowing time for European banks together with the relevant European and Indian authorities to continue work on finding a solution.
+This allows European banks, including Deutsche Bank, to make any changes needed so that the clients can continue to be served even after the deadline.
+If a solution cannot be reached and Deutsche Bank no longer had equivalence arrangements with India, this would have an adverse impact on Deutsche Bank's business results.

 Negotiations between the UK and EU have continued with regards to financial services not extensively covered by the existing post-Brexit deal.
 The extension to the temporary equivalence arrangements for UK CCPs until June 2025 has temporarily removed the risk that access to UK clearing would be withheld from EU firms.
-If an equivalence agreement is not reached by June 2025, this could adversely impact Deutsche Bank's business and financial targets.
+On 31 January 2025, European Commission published the decision to extend equivalence for UK CCP's until 30 June 2028.